Lotfollahi-lab/mintflow/docs/release_notes/index.md

 is based on [keep a changelog], and this project adheres to [Semantic Versioning].
 Full commit history is available in the [commit logs].

+### 0.2.0 (17.07.2025)

+-  Fixed version of zarr in dependencies to avoid incompatibility issue with squidpy in new v3 releases of zarr.
+[@sebastianbirk]

 ### 0.1.0 (04.07.2025)

 -  The first official release of MintFlow after preprint publication.